Why You Can't Switch Off (And How to Finally Empty Your Head)

 Beyond externalising the mental load, there are a few things that genuinely help the mind transition from active to restful.

 Genuine input, not numbing.
 Scrolling does not rest the mind.
 It occupies it with low-quality stimulation that prevents the deeper processing your brain needs.
-Reading, listening to music, a real conversation — these give the mind something to engage with that allows the day to recede.
+Reading, listening to something you love — these give the mind something to engage with that allows the day to recede.

 The Permission to Stop